-She points out that it is a useful exercise for teachers or trainee teachers to set down in sae order of priority their long rage objectives in the teaching of a foreign language.
+She points out that it is useful exercise for teachers or trainee teachers to set down in some order of priority their long rage objectives in the teaching of a foreign language.
 She goes on six main categories of aims which will usually be found in any list of aims drawn up by a fair-sized group of teachers, pointing out that the emphasis and priority in dealing with these aims vary from country to country and from period to period.
-She states them down as follows;
+She states them as follows;

 She says that (1) and (2) were particularly to find a place in the curriculum at the expense of the prevailing study of the classical language.
 Aims (3) to (6) are those which currently receive the stress in relation to the needs of today's world.
-It is noteworthy that understanding of how language functions is now considered an important aim, particularly for teachers in training, since understanding of the nature of language is basic to a methodology which develops effective communications skills.
+It is noteworthy that understanding of how language function is now considered an important aim, particularly for teachers in training, since understanding of the nature of language is basic to a methodology which develops effective communications skills.

-- THE GENERAL AIMS IN OUR SECONDARY SCHOOLS -
+THE GENERAL AIMS IN OUR SECONDARY SCHOOLS

-The general aims of teaching English as a foreign language as stated in the official curriculum of the secondary schools in TRNC are as follows:
+The general aims of teaching English as a foreign language as stated in the official curriculum of the secondary schools in T.R.N.C. are as follows:

-1. As we do not have the possibilities of training bilingual students, we aim to teach our pupils to maintain as high a level of English as possible while they are at school.

-2. To be able to understand the language when it is spoken by the native speakers.

-3. To acquire the ability to read as fluently as possible.

-4. To be able to speak the language intelligibly.

-5. Integrator with the other subjects the language intelligibly curriculum to contribute to the development of the pupils personality both whilst they are at school and in after life.
+- 1. As we do not have the possibilities of training bilingual students, we aim to teach our pupils to maintain as high a level of English as possible while they are at school. - 2.
+To be able to understand the language when it is spoken by the native speakers. - 3.
+To acquire the ability to read as fluently as possible. - 4.
+To be able to speak the language intelligibly. - 5.
+Integrator with the other subjects the language intelligibly with curriculum to contribute to the development of the pupils personality both whilst they are at the school and in after life.

 The majority of our secondary school graduates seek their future education in the other countries or in Cyprus.
 And for these students the ability to understand and speak English is a greater advantage.
-And especially the students who would go to study where English happens to be the subject of study need to have a sound knowledge of all four language skills, that is to say, understanding, speaking, reading and writing.
+And specially the students who would go to study where English happens to be the subject of study which have a sound knowledge of all four language skills, that is to say, understanding, speaking, reading and writing.
 The better they know these skills the more they will succeed in their studies.
 Some of them may like to start a business of their own.
-For this group the spoken form of the language is most important.
+For this group the spoken from of the language is most important.
 Others may like to join the Civil Service.
-And still others may like to work in banks or with business firms.
+And still others may like to works in banks or with business firms.
 These two groups need to know how to write accurately.

-All the first year classes are mixed grill, and most important difficulty in teaching English is with the first year students.
+All the first year classes are mixed, and most important difficulty in teaching English is with the first year students.
 For one reason or another these students who come from the town school are far better than the ones who come from the village schools.
 In such a situation, some of the students in these mixed classes are really very fast and some of them very slow.
 One who knows the real situation of these pupils will undoubtedly see that this sad fact of the new comers is due to the lack of the trained teachers of English.
-Another difficulty with the teaching of English is that our pupils are not trained bilinqually.
+Another difficulty with the teaching of English is that our pupils are not trained bilingually.
 They do not have the opportunity to speak the language anywhere but in the classroom where they have their English lessons.
-Despite al the disadvantages the teacher are expected to cover the syllabus.
+Despite of all the disadvantages the teacher is expected to cover the syllabus.

-- HOW WE CAN ACHIEVE THESE AIMS -
+HOW WE CAN ACHIEVE THESE AIMS